 - All ESC Power GND wires should be connected to a single 'Star' node (common GND)

 - The flight controller GND must also be connected to this node

 - Signal GND wires must be used, to provide signal integrity between the ESC and flight controller

 - Flight controller power must be supplied via a regulator that can sustain high noise environments or from a separate battery

 - Additional capacitors must be attached in the case that input leads are longer than 12 cm

 Keeping all input leads as short as possible will reduce noise and unexpected behaviour.
 Signal wires should be wired as a twisted pair along the corresponding signal GND wire.

 Before powering on the F-Series ESC, be sure to check for cold solder joints.
 First-time power-ups should be performed with a low-voltage battery and a smoke stopper or a power supply set to [email protected] to reduce the risk of damage due to incorrect wiring.
 (You may need a higher current if your system includes electronics with high current draw such as a high powered video transmitter.)

 Make sure input polarity is correct!
 Connecting the ESC incorrectly will damage the unit, and void any APD warranty.

-If the lower end-point is above 1020 uS, the ESC will not arm.
-Similarly, if the receiver is outputting less than 1980 uS, you will not experience the full power range.
+If the lower endpoint is above 1020 uS, the ESC will not arm.
+Similarly, if the receiver is outputting less than 1980 uS, you will not reach the full power range.